 No, the removal of asymptomatic wisdom teeth without evidence of active disease is considered preventative in most cases.
-From time to time, Dr. Kirsch and Dr. Jacobs see a patient whose wisdom teeth appear to have fit nicely in the mouth and thus don’t need removal, but they are still prone to disease and must be monitored for life.
+From time to time, Dr. Kirsch, Dr. Jacobs and Dr. Zambetti see a patient whose wisdom teeth appear to have fit nicely in the mouth and thus don’t need removal, but they are still prone to disease and must be monitored for life.

 What can happen if I do not have my wisdom teeth removed?

 While pain is the most common symptom of wisdom teeth, the absence of pain does not always equal the absence of disease.
 We commonly see bone loss on adjacent teeth, infections, gum disease, front teeth misalignment, cavities and cysts associated with asymptomatic wisdom teeth.

 When is the best time to get wisdom teeth removed?

 Between the ages of 16-21 for most patients, before the roots have fully developed and entwined themselves in the nerves located in the jawbone, making removal much more complicated.
 Studies have shown that older patients are at higher risk for postoperative complications and delayed healing.
 Dr. Kirsch removed both of his own daughters’ wisdom teeth when they were 16 years old as well as his niece, nephew and children of his closest friends.

 Do all four teeth have to be pulled?

 Sometimes we only need to remove one or two, and sometimes three or four.
 We will assess your case thoroughly to determine the best course of action.